 Maybe if he wasn’t fed crumbs of counterfeit love, he wouldn’t have anything to fall back on and circumstances would force him to recalibrate his values.
-The false love he garners from his career conditions him to view himself as a someone who can only be valued if he deftly pulls off an image of himself he wants others to have of him.
+The false love he garners from his career conditions him to value himself only insofar as he can deftly pull off a seductive self-image.
 Extending this logic to his personal life is what insulates him in a spiritual vacuum.
 When he tries to give other people love, it’s only so that he’ll receive love in return.
 It’s a self-serving appearance of love that defeats the purpose of genuine love.
 He routinely tries to derive the authentic from the synthetic.
 He’s not a repellently self-absorbed character, he’s more like misguided.
 He’s like a lab rat who keeps trying to secure the cheese but every time he presses his precious little paw to the item of desire, he’s rewarded with electric shockwaves.
 But, being hopelessly oblivious, he continues to reach for the cheese, shockwave after shockwave, until he becomes internally dead.
 But even though he’s dead, he persists because he cannot conceive of any other recourse.

 He clings to the only promises of love that he felt life ever offered him.
 He doesn’t know when to let things die because he can’t ever let things go.
 His self-esteem is in such shambles that any impact inflames the raging inadequacy within him.
 Both of his kids and have a passive contempt for him which they’ll only realize when they grow older.
 His ex-wife thinks he’s a pathetic excuse for a person.
 His dad, Robert (who, by the way, resembles a solemn Kermit the Frog), is so good at being a passive-aggressive abuser that David doesn’t even realize how cruel he (Robert) is.
 David seems developmentally stunted, as though as an adolescent he never went through the uncontrollable spells of anger and resentment which immunize most adults against repression.
 The result is a comatose, numb, apparition-like state.
 It’s a headspace which sedates him to any natural emotions, rendering him as dulled as domesticated animal.